LordMZTE/udisks.xplr/README.md

 ```
 3. Proceed to configuration

+### Nix
+This repository contains a nix flake which provides a package.
+This package contains one directory
+"udisks".
+The idea is that you symlink this directory into your plugin path.

 ## Configuration
 Make sure you have added your plugin directory to `package.path` as described in upstream
 documentation.